 Go for broke

 I hope one day my journey will inspire and empower women and girls to join Motorsports.
+Or just dare to be different and enter industries that don't seem to represment them.

 Here are some useful links